MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplatform-integration-overview.md

 # Integrating Business Central with Microsoft Power Platform

 Integrating [!INCLUDE [prod_short](../developer/includes/prod_short.md)] with Microsoft Power Platform, offers a solution that enhances business productivity and efficiency.
 It provides a set of tools that enable you to analyze data, build solutions, automate processes, and create virtual agents.
-By integrating Microsoft Power Platform with [!INCLUDE [prod_short](../developer/includes/prod_short.md)], you can leverage the data and business logic of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], and benefit from the analytical and automation capabilities of Microsoft Power Platform.
+By integrating Microsoft Power Platform with [!INCLUDE [prod_short](../developer/includes/prod_short.md)], you can apply the data and business logic of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], and benefit from the analytical and automation capabilities of Microsoft Power Platform.
 This article explains you can integrate [!INCLUDE [prod_short](../developer/includes/prod_short.md)] with Microsoft Power Platform.

 ## Business Central connector for Power Platform

-A *connector* is a proxy or a wrapper around an API that allows the user of the connector to talk to the underlying service. [!INCLUDE[prod_short](../includes/prod_short.md)] has its own connector that allows Power Platform products such as Power Automate, Power Apps, and Logic apps to communicate with
-[!INCLUDE[prod_short](../includes/prod_short.md)] through REST APIs (this is another reason for using REST APIs compared to OData/SOAP enabled pages/queries/codeunits).
+A *connector* is a proxy or a wrapper around an API that allows the user of the connector to talk to the underlying service. [!INCLUDE[prod_short](../includes/prod_short.md)] has its own connector that allows Power Platform products such as Power Automate, Power Apps, and Logic apps to communicate with [!INCLUDE[prod_short](../includes/prod_short.md)] through REST APIs (this is another reason for using REST APIs compared to OData/SOAP enabled pages/queries/codeunits).

 [![Shows how the Power Platform connector integrates to Business Central](../developer/media/power-platform-connector-diagram.svg)](../developer/media/power-platform-connector-diagram.svg#lightbox)